List of abuse allegations made through facilitated communication: Hialeah case

 In 2018, Jose Cordero spent 35 days in jail and was barred from seeing his family for months after he was accused of abusing his seven-year-old autistic son.
 The accusations arose through the child's teacher using the "hand-over-hand" method of FC.
-Miami-Dade prosecutors grew suspicious when, through the facilitator the boy made even more outlandish claims and language not typical for someone that age.
-After being paired with a different teacher and specialist the child was no longer able to reproduce a single word.
-Coupled with negative DNA testing this resulted in the charges being dropped.
+Miami-Dade County prosecutors grew suspicious when, through the facilitator the boy made even more outlandish claims and used language not typical for someone that age.
+After being paired with a different teacher and specialist, the child was no longer able to reproduce a single word.
+Coupled with negative DNA testing, this resulted in the charges being dropped.
 According to a final State Attorney report, "Due to significant inconsistencies within the victim's disclosures coupled with controversial means by which the disclosure was obtained, and a lack of corroborating witnesses, the state would be unable to prove this case beyond a reasonable doubt at this time."

-The case raises questions about whether or not the teacher, Saul Fumero, made up the allegations and whether the district was aware he was using a discredited communication method.
+The case raises questions about whether or not the teacher, Saul Fumero, made up the allegations, and whether the district was aware he was using a discredited communication method.
 Fumero acknowledged that he has had no formal training in FC.
 A Miami-Dade Schools spokeswoman did not say whether the district would review Fumero's actions, but noted that teachers are required by law to immediately report allegations of abuse.
 The spokeswoman, Daisy Gonzalez-Diego, added that the district "does not endorse the facilitated communication method and does not provide training" for it because it is not accepted by those working in the field of "augmentative and alternative communication".